 1. Hold a degree recognised by CPA Australia

-2. Successfully complete the CPA Program education component
+2. Successfully complete your CPA Program subjects

 3. Satisfy the Your Experience requirement

 To satisfy Your Experience you must submit a claims application that provides details of 36 months of experience and 10 skills.
 Your application must be signed-off by a CPA, FCPA or equivalent member of an International Federation of Accountants (IFAC) member body.

 Once you’ve passed your final exam or met your last requirement, our team will review your profile for quality assurance and you'll be notified of your CPA status via email.
 This can take a couple of weeks, so please be patient.
 We’ll let you know as soon as possible.

 If you believe you're eligible to advance to CPA status but have not received notification from CPA Australia within a month of finishing your requirements, please contact us.

 Your Associate member timeframe

 You have six years to complete your CPA Program requirements, starting from the day you join us as an Associate member.
 This is designed to give you enough time to complete 36 months of work experience alongside six CPA Program subjects.